Matthewkweon/P2P/README.md

 - No persistence (messages are lost if the server restarts)
 - No group messaging functionality

-## Future Improvements
+## Things to add in the future:

-- Add message encryption for privacy
+- Add a password for privacy and user authentication
-- Implement user authentication
-- Add persistent storage for messages
-- Support for group chats and channels
+- support group chats
-- Add a graphical user interface
+- add a graphical user interface